 Proclamation to soldiers outlining grievances against Mexico, December 15, 1835.
 Records of the Provisional Government, Texas Secretary of State, 2-9/20 (INV 6309).

 Printed circular of "Letter from Gonzales to the Standing Committee of San Felipe," signed by Captain Moseley Baker, Gonzales, March 8, 1836, asking for additional soldiers to fight in the Army.
 Broadside #458.

 Susanna (Dickinson) Hannig testimony regarding the Battle of the Alamo, taken at Austin, Texas, September 23, 1876.
 Manuscripts collection, 2-22/606.
 Susanna Dickinson and her infant daughter were at the Alamo on March 6, 1836.

 Petition of Juana Navarro Alsbury describing her experience at the Alamo and asking for relief, dated November 1, 1857.
-Memorials and petitions, Texas Legislature, 100-360.
+Memorials and petitions, Texas Secretary of State, 100-360.
 Alsbury was with her husband at the Alamo during the 1836 siege and tended wounded soldiers.

 General Order of William S. Fisher, Secretary of War, December 31, 1836, calling for military readiness by citizens to fend off continued attacks by the Mexican Army.
 Broadside #473.

 David G. Burnet to Thomas Toby, July 22, 1836, requesting items he deemed necessary to live a comfortable life, including port wine and lemon syrup.
 Correspondence with Texan consuls, Records of the Ad Interim Government, Texas Secretary of State, 2-9/21.